Tangent $\infty$-categories and Goodwillie calculus: Introduction

 Our paper is split into two parts, and the first part focuses on extending the theory of tangent categories to the $\infty$-categorical context.
-The principal goal of this part is Definition~\ref{def:tangent-structure-infty} which defines a notion of tangent structure on an $\infty$-category $\bcat{X}$ and which recovers Cockett and Cruttwell's definition when $\bcat{X}$ is an ordinary category.
+The principal goal of this part is Definition~\ref{def:tangent-structure-infty}, which introduces the notion of tangent structure on an $\infty$-category $\bcat{X}$, and which recovers Cockett and Cruttwell's definition when $\bcat{X}$ is an ordinary category.

-The main challenge in making this definition is that the large array of commutative diagrams listed by Cockett and Cruttwell in their definition of tangent category would require an even larger array of higher cohering homotopies if translated directly to the $\infty$-categorical framework.
-Fortunately, work of Leung~\cite{leung:2017} has provided a more conceptual definition of tangent category based on a category of `Weil-algebras' already used in algebraic geometry and synthetic differential geometry.
+A challenge in making this definition is that the large array of commutative diagrams listed by Cockett and Cruttwell in their definition of tangent category would require an even larger array of higher cohering homotopies if translated directly to the $\infty$-categorical framework.
+Fortunately, work of Leung~\cite{leung:2017} provides an alternative definition of tangent category based on a category of `Weil-algebras' already used in algebraic geometry and synthetic differential geometry.